bertabenet/mapping_emergencyrelevant_social_media/README.md

 - simpletransformers
 - torch

-To see the exact requirements see [requirements.txt](requirements.txt)
+To see the exact requirements see [requirements.txt](requirements.txt).

+### Twitter API

 ## Source code

 The source code can be found on the [source](source) directory.
 In order to run the main pipeline the file [main.py](source/main.py) has to be run from the parent directory.
-The specifications for each file such as the API twitter keys or the persister batch size can be found and changed on the [config.ini](resources/config.ini) file.
+The specifications (parameters) for each file such as the API twitter keys or the persister batch size can be found and changed on the [config.ini](resources/config.ini) file.

 #### Call main pipeline
 ```